 - The estimated semester in which you expect to graduate.

 At the end of your advising session, your advisor will sign an advisor evaluation form for you to complete.
-You will need to bring that signed form to the ECE office in order to pick up your Advising and Registration Form (your "ARF") to equip you for online course registration
+You will need to bring that signed form to the ECE office in order to pick up the PIN information from your Advising and Registration Form (your "ARF") to equip you for online course registration

-A hybrid online/lecture class EELE 456 Power System Protection will be offered, and is being taught by Prof. Matt Donnelly from Montana Tech.
-This course does not yet appear in the schedule of classes, since it is being processed as a new MSU course through the campus approval process.
-It will appear in the schedule soon.
+- A hybrid online/lecture class EELE 456 Power System Protection will be offered again this spring, and is being taught by Prof. Matt Donnelly from Montana Tech.
+This course has been added to our spring 2015 plan very recently, so the registrar may not have it in the online schedule for a few days.

-- Please be aware that if you plan to graduate Spring, Summer, or Fall 2014, you are required to take the FE Exam before you graduate.
+- Please be aware that if you plan to graduate Spring, Summer, or Fall 2015, you are required to take the FE Exam before you graduate.
 You may take the FE Exam either the semester of graduation or the semester prior to graduation, but keep in mind that the FE Exam requires advance registration.
 You must be registered for EGEN 488 (formerly ENGR 499) the semester you plan to take the FE Exam.
-The format of the exam is changing effective the spring 2014 semester: it will be offered individually through the MSU Testing Center, rather than a day-long exam taken by everyone at the same time.
+The format of the exam has changed as of the spring 2014 semester: it is now offered individually through the MSU Testing Center, rather than a day-long exam taken by everyone at the same time.

-Spring 2014 FE Exam: Registration for the spring FE exam (computer-based, six hour duration) will open on November 4, 2013.
+Spring 2015 FE Exam: Registration for the spring FE exam period (computer-based, six hour duration) is open year-round.
 Go to the website www.ncees.org, create a user account, and then select your desired exam site location and available appointment dates.
-Appointments will be made available in two-month windows (Jan-Feb, Apr-May, Jul-Aug, Oct-Nov), so spring 2014 graduates need to schedule their exam appointment in the Jan-Feb or Apr-May windows.
+Appointments will be made available in two-month windows (Jan-Feb, Apr-May, Jul-Aug, Oct-Nov), so spring 2015 graduates need to schedule their exam appointment in the Jan-Feb or Apr-May windows.
 If the available appointment dates do not match your availability, you may consider taking the exam at another testing center (e.g., Helena, Billings, or Missoula).
 The exam fee is $225.